 Instance types are characterized by the unit economics of memory and CPU.
 For example, R-family* in AWS is memory-optimized because the GB per cost per hour is higher than other instance types.
 The chart below visualizes the unit economics for the reduced list.

-We chose to start the comparison using the following families, as they are representative for different parts of the the graph and are popular as well.
+We chose to start the comparison using the following families, as they are representative of different parts of the graph and are popular as well.

 Memory Requirements for TPC-DS Queries

 A common refrain to use memory-optimized instance types is that queries in Presto require a large amount of memory.
 We studied the memory requirements of TPC-DS queries with and without Join Ordering.
 The histogram below shows the memory requirements for the full set of TPC-DS Scale 1000 queries in Presto 0.193.

 A small set of queries requires large amounts of memory without Join Reordering.
 With Join Reordering, this is all the more true, with 86 of 99 queries requiring less than 2GB of memory.

 The histogram shows that it is possible to choose an instance type from any of the families to run most of the queries.